kkilobyte67/webview-chromeos-guide/README.md

 (h Now, finally, you can browse without any blocker extensions in your way!

 Please note that the browser window will disappear after roughly one minute.
 Also, I highly recommend you check out S-PScript's v123-v127 Incognito exploit writeup if you have flags enabled.
-Or if you don't, look at discussion #1146 or the ext-remover discussions for info on a new incognito exploit that works regardless of whether you have flags blocked (ps I tried it and only Securly and Securly Classroom were broken, so good luck)!
+Or if you don't, look at discussion #1146 or the ext-remover discussions for info on a new incognito exploit that works regardless of whether you have flags blocked (ps I tried it and only Securly and Securly Classroom were broken, so good luck).